paritytech/substrate-connect/packages/connect/README.md

-In order to connect to a parachain, you must first instantiate the relay chain this parachain is connected to, then instantiate the parachain on the same `ScClient`.
+In order to connect to a parachain, you must first instantiate the relay chain this parachain is connected to, then instantiate the parachain on the same relay chain.
 The following example connects to a parachain of the Westend test
 network:

 ```js